WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 ## ta

+At the heart of my tmux navigation is a highly customized version of Chris's tat script that I renamed `ta`.
+Many folks add this to their bashrc `alias ta=tmux attach`.
+Simply calling ta will do the same thing as shown below.
+If your in a tmux session it does nothing, if your not in one it will attach you to the first one.

 <!-- ![overview of how I switch and manage tmux sessions](https://images.waylonwalker.com/tmux-navigation-2021-ta.gif "overview") -->
 <video controls muted autoplay playsinline loop=true width="100%">
     <source src="https://images.waylonwalker.com/tmux-navigation-2021-ta.webm"